jeanas/frescobaldi/docs/editing/rhythm.md

-=== Rhythm manipulation ===
+# Rhythm manipulation

 The rhythm functions of Frescobaldi alter the durations written after notes, chords, rests, etcetera.
-Using those functions, all in menu {menu}, it is possible to double or halve the length of notes, to add or remove dots and to remove scaling factors.
+Using those functions, all in menu {menu}`Tools -> Rhythm`, it is possible to double or halve the length of notes, to add or remove dots and to remove scaling factors.

 Also it is possible to change the way rhythm is specified: for every note (explicit), or only when the duration changes (implicit).
 Some users may prefer